Organ and Tissue Donation Program

 We are also working in collaboration with the medical Multi-Organ Transplant Program to enhance donation after cardiocirculatory death in Nova Scotia.
 This donation option has only been offered in Halifax.
 However, we expect this to go province wide over the next few years so that families who make the decision to donate might have that request honoured without having to be transferred to Halifax.
 We continue to work with the regional tissue bank so that the gift of tissue donation, which can enhance the life of up to 50 recipients per donor, gets improved provincially.

 The Nova Scotia government has passed legislation to increase organ and tissue donation.
-When the legislation takes effect in mid-to-late 2020, every Nova Scotian will have the opportunity to be an organ and tissue donor unless they opt out.
+When the legislation takes effect January 18, 2021, every Nova Scotian will have the opportunity to be an organ and tissue donor unless they opt out.
 Learn more by visiting the Organ and Tissue Donation Act: an overview.